How Does Paraplegia / Quadriplegia Affect You?

 - Incomplete Paralysis: This level of severity means that the victim has retained at least some motor and / or sensory function below the point of the injury.

 - Complete Paralysis: This level of severity means that the victim has lost all motor and sensory function below the point of the injury.

 You will likely need to change your entire lifestyle, living situation, and how you get around in order to accommodate your loss of mobility no matter how much of your body is affected, and no matter how severe your paralysis is.
 However, people suffering from complete quadriplegia will likely need to hire someone to provide them with care at all times of the day in order to manage even the most basic of tasks.
 These cases frequently result in dramatically higher treatment, rehabilitation, and accommodation costs, but even cases of incomplete paraplegia can result in millions of dollars’ worth of bills of your lifetime.
 If you were injured due to someone else’s negligence or wrongdoing, you may be able to file a claim to recover these losses, as well as for pain and suffering, lost wages, and other damages incurred as a result of the injury.

-Paralyses is one of the most devastating injuries anyone can suffer, and you need to hire an experienced and qualified attorney in order to recover the maximum compensation possible.
-Our attorneys at Levinson Axelrod, P.A. have fought to defend the rights of our clients since 1939, and have successfully recovered more than $1 billion in verdicts and settlements over the years.
-Call us at (732) 440-3089 to speak with one of our personal injury lawyers, or fill out the form on our website to begin your free case evaluation today.
+Paralysis is one of the most devastating injuries anyone can suffer, and you need to hire an experienced and qualified attorney in order to recover the maximum compensation possible.
+The legal team at Levinson Axelrod, P.A. has fought to defend the rights of our clients since 1939, and has successfully recovered more than $1 billion in verdicts and settlements over the years.
+Call us at (732) 440-3089 to speak with one of our lawyers, or fill out the form on our website to begin your free case evaluation today.